-- Possession of a firearm while on Knox County Schools property, on a school bus or at any Knox County School sponsored activity; - Sale or distribution of legend drugs or controlled substances to other students while on Knox County Schools property, on a school bus or at any Knox County School sponsored activity; - Uses a weapon to threaten or inflict bodily harm on another student, or any Knox County School employee, SRO or Knox County Sheriff's Department deputy assigned to patrol a Knox County Schools property; - Commits a battery on a Knox County School employee, SRO or Knox County Sheriff's Department deputy assigned to patrol a Knox County Schools property while on Knox County Schools property, on a school bus or at any Knox County School sponsored activity; and - Possession of explosive or incendiary device.
+- Possession of a firearm while on Knox County Schools property, on a school bus or at any Knox County School sponsored activity; - Sale or distribution of legend drugs or controlled substances to other students while on Knox County Schools property, on a school bus or at any Knox County School sponsored activity; - Uses a weapon to threaten or inflict bodily harm on another student, or any Knox County School employee, SRO or Knox County Sheriff's Department deputy assigned to patrol a Knox County Schools property; - Commits a battery on a Knox County Schools employee, SRO or any Knox County or City of Knoxville Law enforcement officer assigned to patrol a Knox County Schools property while on Knox County Schools property, on a school bus or at any Knox County School sponsored activity; and - Possession of an explosive or incendiary device.

 III.
 A student who is suspended or expelled from Knox County Schools who is not offered Alternative School may appeal the denial of services.
 The appeal must be filed in writing with the Director of Schools within five (5) days after receipt of the notice and may be filed by the parent/guardian, the student or any person designated by the student.

-Alternate School Programs
+Alternative School Programs:

-(BOE #J-280 REVISED 12/2017)
+BOE #J-280 Reviewed 11/21

 The Board shall operate an alternative school program for students in grades 6-12 who have been suspended or expelled from regular school programs.

-Except students who are eligible for special education, such change in a student's program shall be determined by the disciplinary hearing authority in accordance with the suspension policy of the Board and based upon recommendations from a team composed of the principal, the school guidance counselor and the student, with or without the parents being present.
+Except for students who are eligible for special education, such a change in a student's program shall be determined by the disciplinary hearing authority in accordance with the suspension policy of the Board and based upon recommendations from a team composed of the principal, the school guidance counselor, and the student, with or without the parents being present.
+Students attending the Night Alternative School Program shall provide their own transportation.